U.S. Embassy Brussels, Belgium - BRS

 During the medical exam

 The medical examination will include a medical history review, physical examination, and chest X-ray, and blood test (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available on the here.
+More information on general medical requirements for U.S. immigrants is available on the Centers for Disease Control and Prevention’s website.

 After the medical exam